 The director of franchise administration for Saladworks appeared and testified before the WCJ.
 Roseann Maille testified Saladworks is a franchisor and they sell franchises to prospective franchisees to open their business with the Saladworks concept.

-Under the Franchise Agreement, Saladworks does not
+Under the Franchise Agreement, Saladworks does not:

 WCJ Claim Petition Decision